zcabeto/FYP/README.md

 deactivate; cd ..
 ```

-The LJSpeech-1.1 dataset can be downloaded from https://keithito.com/LJ-Speech-Dataset/ to have the WAV files placed in /spectrogram_generation/LJSpeech-1.1/wavs.
-However, this is only needed for training, not for generation.
-For inference and generation, the trained model (model.pt) and the folder of background noise choices can be found on Dropbox via the link above.
+For training data, download the LJSpeech-1.1 dataset can be downloaded from https://keithito.com/LJ-Speech-Dataset/ to have the WAV files placed in /spectrogram_generation/LJSpeech-1.1/wavs.
+For inference and generation, the trained model (model.pt) and the folder of background noise choices can be found via the Dropbox link above.

 ### RUN INSTRUCTIONS
 In input.tsv, each row should contain a text input, optionally including modification metacharacters, followed by tab-separated values for modification amounts.
 For full use, many inputs can be listed at once.
 Note that appending "_ filler" allows the full speech to be produced best, as the final syllable can be a little temperamental.